yardasol/gxctfaa/.github/pull_request_template.md

 ## Required for Merging
 - [ ] I have read the **CONTRIBUTING** document.
 - [ ] My code follows the code style of this project.
-- [ ] My change requires a change to the documentation.
-- [ ] I have updated the documentation accordingly.
+- [ ] I have tested the website build
-- [ ] I have added tests to cover my changes.
-- [ ] All new and existing tests passed.
-  - [ ] CI tests pass
-  - [ ] Local tests pass (including Serpent2 integration tests)

 ## Associated Issues and PRs
 <!--- Please note any issues or pull requests associated with this pull request -->